Anna Fitzpatrick: 2004–2006

 Fitzpatrick played her first professional match on the adult ITF Circuit in September 2004 when she attempted to qualify for the $10k event in Manchester.
 She lost in the second round of qualifying.
 Her only other tournament during 2004 was the $10k in Bolton where she also lost in round two of qualifying.
 She finished 2004 without a world ranking.

 2005 saw Fitzpatrick play in a total of eleven ITF tournaments.
 She lost in round two in two tournaments, the first round in three and the qualifying stages a total of six times.
-Her very first year-end ranking was world No. 1102.
+Her first year-end ranking was world No. 1102.

 In 2006, Fitzpatrick made very little progress on the ITF Circuit until August when she won her first ever ITF title in the $10k event in Ilkley without losing a set in the entire tournament.
 She beat fellow British teen, Anna Smith, in the final, 6–4, 6–3.
 She carried this momentum over into her next tournament (Wrexham $10k) where she reached the semi-finals and she also made a run into the final of her next tournament, the $10k in London.
 She was beaten by Nadja Roma, 3–6, 3–6, in the final.
 She finished the season with her ranking at world No. 676.